AutoNation (AN)

 AutoNation Net Debt Position

-We were impressed by how significantly AutoNation blew past analysts’ same-store sales expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
-On the other hand, its gross margin missed.
-Overall, we think this was a decent quarter with some key metrics above expectations.
-The stock remained flat at $209.54 immediately following the results.
+We enjoyed seeing AutoNation beat analysts’ gross margin expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its EBITDA missed and its revenue fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded up 1.1% to $206.18 immediately following the results.

-AutoNation doesn’t pass our quality test.
-To kick things off, its revenue growth was uninspiring over the last three years, and analysts don’t see anything changing over the next 12 months.
+We cheer for all companies serving everyday consumers, but in the case of AutoNation, we’ll be cheering from the sidelines.
+To kick things off, its revenue growth was uninspiring over the last three years.
 And while its popular brand gives it meaningful influence over consumers’ purchasing decisions, the downside is its gross margins make it more challenging to reach positive operating profits compared to other consumer retail businesses.
 On top of that, its shrinking same-store sales tell us it will need to change its strategy to succeed.

-AutoNation’s P/E ratio based on the next 12 months is 10.3x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-There are better stocks to buy right now.
+AutoNation’s P/E ratio based on the next 12 months is 9.6x.
+While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
+There are more exciting stocks to buy at the moment.